Yerington in Lyon County, Nevada — The American Mountains (Southwest)

 By the end of the 19th century the Miller and Lux Firm had become America’s largest integrated cattle and meatpacking enterprise, owning close to 1.3 million acres of land in California, Nevada, and Oregon.

 Erected 2009 by Snowshoe Thompson Chapter #1827 E Clampus Vitus.

 Location.
 39° 5.421′ N, 119° 7.328′ W. Marker is in Yerington, Nevada, in Lyon County.
 Marker is on Lux Lane, on the right when traveling west.
+Take Miller Lane off of Hwy 95, turn left on Lux Lane.
 Touch for map.
-Take Miller Lane off of Hwy 95, turn left on Lux Lane.
 Marker is in this post office area: Yerington NV 89447, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 3 other markers are within 16 miles of this marker, measured as the crow flies.
-Wabuska (approx. 4.9 miles away); Buckland's Station (approx. 15.7 miles away); Bucklands Station Famous Historical Point (approx. 15.7 miles away).
+At least 5 other markers are within 16 miles of this marker, measured as the crow flies.
+Wabuska (approx. 4.9 miles away); Yerington Grammar School #9 (approx. 7.3 miles away); Leavitt Building & Masonic Hall (approx. 7.4 miles away); Buckland's Station (approx. 15.7 miles away); Bucklands Station Famous Historical Point (approx. 15.7 miles away).

 Credits.
 This page was last revised on May 2, 2018.
-This page originally submitted on April 28, 2018, by Frank Gunshow Sanchez of Hollister, California.
-This page has been viewed 55 times since then and 3 times this year.
+It was originally submitted on April 28, 2018, by Frank Gunshow Sanchez of Hollister, California.
+This page has been viewed 133 times since then and 28 times this year.
 Photos: 1. submitted on May 2, 2018.
 2. submitted on April 28, 2018. • Syd Whittle was the editor who published this page.